 There are a few Pakistani recipes that can stand on their own.
 That don't need a second fiddle, a side, anything else really except the garnishes that accompany it.
-Biryani is one such dish, but if I am to be honest than my favourite one dish meal is Nihari.
+Biryani is one such dish, Raan is another, but if I am to be honest than my favourite one dish meal is Nihari.
 With it's strong spices, beautifully tender meat, the sourness of the lemon, that bright leafy cilantro.
 If I had a last meal request it would be Nihari.

 I shared my recipe for Dum ka Qeema here recently and said that it was one of my bucket list foods, one of the dishes that I wanted to be able to make well from scratch.
 Nihari is another such dish.
 There are several masala brands that sell a Nihari spice mix and while I enjoy it immensely there is something eminently satisfying about homemade.
 The flavour is decidedly different, earthier, more robust.
 However if you like that particularly flavour but want a homemade base then feel free to add a tablespoon or so of it into your "tari" oil at the end.